Tests and Inspections for Safe Crane Operations: Key Takeaways

 Safety first.
 When it comes to proper crane use, safety should be at the forefront of your mind.
-Keeping your employees safe is easy when you follow our simple 5 step process every time before you operate your crane and also the 3 safety instructions for operation.
+Keeping your employees safe is easy when you follow our simple five-step process every time before you operate your crane, along with the three safety instructions for operation.

 1. Visual checks before turning on power